It is not unusual for divorced co-parents to feel confused about how to answer children’s questions about divorce? Here are important guidelines.

 4. Take a breath.
 You don’t have to answer right away!

-Conversations are fast in our culture; one person talks and the other responds quickly.
+Conversations move fast in our culture; one person talks and the other responds quickly.
 We don’t take time to be thoughtful and really consider the question, and even more importantly, why they are asking the question.
 When your child asks a question, take a breath, or better yet, twenty breaths.
 Don’t answer until you have clarity about why they asked the question.
 Once you know what motivated the question to begin with, you will have a much better idea of how to respond.
 It is fine to say “I need to think about this for a while before I answer.”

 5. Don’t use their questions as opportunities to tell your side of the story.